Stabilize Deep ResNet with A Sharp Scaling Factor $\tau$: Empirical Study

-We use MNIST dataset \citep{lecun1998gradient} and do the classification task.
-MNIST contains $60000$ training examples with input dimension $784$ and $10$ labels.
-The input feature vector is normalized by subtracting feature mean and dividing the feature standard deviation.
-We train the model with SGD\footnote{We test GD for small models and observe the same phenomenon.
-We use SGD for all experiments due to the expensive per-iteration cost of GD.} and the size of minibatch is $256$.
-The learning rate $lr$ is set as $lr=0.001$ without heavily tuning.
+We train feedforward fully-connected neural networks (PlainNet), ResNets with different values of $\tau$, and compare their convergence behaviors. {Specifically, for ResNets, we adopts the exactly the same residual architecture as described in Eq.~(\ref{eq:resnet-block}) and Section \ref{sec:model}.} The PlainNet adopts the same architecture as the ResNets without the skip connection.
+The models are generated with width $m=128$ and depth $L\in \{10, 100, 1000\}$.
+For ResNets with $\tau$, we choose $\tau =\frac{1}{L}, \frac{1}{\sqrt{L}},\frac{1}{L^{1/4}}$ to show the sharpness of the value $\frac{1}{\sqrt{L}}$.
+We conduct classification on the MNIST dataset \citep{lecun1998gradient}.
+We train the model with SGD \footnote{GD exhibits the same phenomenon.
+We use SGD due to the expensive per-iteration cost of GD.} and the size of minibatch is $256$.
+The learning rate is set to $\eta=0.01$ for all networks without tuning.

-\textbf{Experiment results.} We plot the training curves of feedforward network and ResNet with varying depths and widths in Figure~\ref{fig:width}.